 And when we rolled it out to the real world, did it perform as we hoped?
 Yes, it did indeed, visibly reducing our network overhead and memory usage when it rolled out: the red graph is network usage, and you can see when the deployment took place.

 We’re running a patched version of PostGIS 2.1 right now, updated with all the changes we require.
 These changes are all part of the PostGIS 2.2 release, which will come out very soon.
-We hope others will find these updates as useful as
+We hope others will find these updates as useful as we have.

 Yet, there are still many things to optimize, would you like to help?
 Join us!